Getting Started Edit

 savedByUser Edit

-It restricts the result set to only those Product
+It restricts the result set to only those Products that the specified

 user has “saved”.